Phase space analysis of Bianchi III Universe with $f(R,T)$ gravity theory: Dynamical system analysis of the BIII metric in models

-However, to quantify the effect of the model in the BIII Universe evolution, we have further tested the density parameter evolution and phase space portrait for the considered model by setting the $\gamma = 1$, which is nothing but the isotropic case and the results are shown in Fig.~\ref{fig2a}.
-From the figure we have found that there is not much difference in the density parameter plot from Fig.~\ref{fig2}.
-There is only a slight difference in the gap from the unity to the maximum value of $\Omega_{m}$ as seen from Fig.~\ref{fig2} and Fig.~\ref{fig2a}, which is around $0.0017$ and this difference is mainly due to the absence of anisotropy.
-Hence we can make a comment that anisotropy has a very minimal role in evolution although it is not zero.
-Further, the transition point between radiation-dominated and matter-dominated is the same for both isotropic and anisotropic cases, hence no role of anisotropy on the shift of the transition point from standard $\Lambda$CDM plot.
-Thus this shift of transition point seen in Fig.~\ref{fig2} is purely a model effect.
-Apart from that, the phase space portraits of Fig.~\ref{fig1} (right) and Fig.~\ref{fig2a} (right) are almost similar while following the heteroclinic path.
-Nevertheless, the critical points in the isotropic case are $P_{ad} = (0, 0), P_{am} = (0.8477, 0) ~ \&~ P_{ar} = (0, 0.9173)$ which are slightly different from the anisotropic case ($\gamma \neq 1$).
-In the anisotropic case, we have observed that the critical points are $P_{a1} = (0, 0), P_{a2} = (0.8452, 0)~ \&~ P_{a3} = (0, 0.9155) $.
+However, to quantify the effect of the model in the BIII Universe evolution, we have further tested the density parameter evolution and phase space portrait for the considered model by setting the $\gamma = 1$, which is nothing but the isotropic case as depicted in Fig.~\ref{fig2a}.
+From the figure, we have found that there is not much difference in the density parameter plots from Fig.~\ref{fig2}.
+There is a slight difference in the gap from unity to the maximum value of $\Omega_{m}$ between Fig.~\ref{fig2} and Fig.~\ref{fig2a}, which is around $0.0015$ and thus the effect is mainly due to the model.
+Hence, we can make a comment that anisotropy has a very minimal role in evolution, although it is not zero.
+Further, the point at which the transition from radiation-dominated phase to matter-dominated phase take place is the same for both isotropic and anisotropic cases, and hence no role of anisotropy on the shift of the transition point from the standard $\Lambda$CDM plot.
+This is purely a model effect.
+Apart from that, the phase space portrait of Fig.~\ref{fig1} (right) and Fig.~\ref{fig2a} are almost the same while following the heteroclinic path.
+However, the critical point in the isotropic case are $P_{ad} = (0, 0)$, $P_{am} = (0.8872, 0)$ and $P_{ar} = (0, 0.8838)$ which are slightly differ from the anisotropic case ($\gamma \neq 1$).
+In the anisotropic BIII metric, we have noticed that the fixed points are $P_{a1} = (0, 0)$, $P_{a2} = (0.8886, 0)$ and $P_{a3} = (0, 0.8861)$.
 With these observations, we can say that the model effect has a more dominant role in the evolution as compared to anisotropy.